Gabrielkaos/VOTING-SYSTEM-IN-VB-NET/README.md

-# MONICAVOTINGSYSTEM
+# VOTING-SYSTEM
-Made by Monica, for 3I's purposes

-## goodluck kaya nim in
-## pagmata na
+made in Vb .NET